McCoy (pottery): Nelson McCoy Sanitary and Stoneware Company

-The decline

-Nelson McCoy Sr., Nelson Melick, and later Nelson McCoy Jr., in turn, operated the pottery for 57 years until it was sold in 1967 to the owners of the Mt.
-Clemens Pottery Co., although Nelson McCoy Jr., remained as president of the pottery.
-After about seven years of operation the Lancaster Colony Corporation purchased the pottery in 1974.
+Nelson McCoy Sr., Nelson Melick, and later Nelson McCoy Jr. operated the pottery for 57 years until it was sold in 1967 to the owners of the Mt.
+Clemens Pottery Co., although Nelson McCoy Jr. remained as president of the pottery.

+Decline

+The Lancaster Colony Corporation purchased the pottery in 1974.
 In 1981 Nelson McCoy Jr., retired.
 In 1985, the pottery was sold once again, this time to Designer Accents of New Jersey.
 Some months earlier, Designer Accents had acquired two other potteries, Holiday Designs of Sebring, Ohio, and their Sebring Studios division.
 Designer Accents also acquired the Sunstone Pottery of Cambridge, Ohio.

-All production at these potteries was moved to the Nelson McCoy Pottery.
-The production of some of the wares formerly produced was continued, and other wares were discontinued.
-The ware formerly produced by Holiday Designs, being lower priced items, was discontinued, while the higher priced wares from Sebring Studios were continued for some time.
-The ware produced under the name Sebring Studios was marked with only a style number.
+All production at these potteries was moved to the Nelson McCoy Pottery facility in Roseville.
+Production of some wares continued, and others were discontinued.
 Selected items previously made by the McCoy pottery, and some newly designed items, were marketed by Designer Accents under the name Nelson McCoy Ceramics.
 Some of these items have the familiar McCoy name on them.
-The Floraline line with its distinctive mark, first produced by the Nelson McCoy Pottery in 1960, was also continued.
+The Floraline line with its distinctive mark, first produced by the Nelson McCoy Pottery in 1960, was continued.

 Designer Accents operated for about five years until closing in late 1990.

-The McCoy trademark
+The former Nelson McCoy factory was taken over by Burley Clay Products Company in 1998 and has been their production site since 2000.

+Trademark history

 The United States Patent and Trademark Office lists three individuals or companies that have applied for a Trademark using the name "McCoy" for use on pottery.